makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 ### New Silver (RWA002-A) Doc Update

-Per this governance [poll](https://vote.makerdao.com/polling/QmaU1eaD), the `doc` parameter for the New Silver vault will be updated if this executive proposal passes.
+Per this governance [poll](https://vote.makerdao.com/polling/QmaU1eaD), the [RWA Agreement (`doc`)]((https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement)) parameter for the New Silver vault will be updated if this executive proposal passes.

-- The RWA002-A `doc` will be updated to `QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1` - the new `doc` may be viewed [here](https://gateway.pinata.cloud/ipfs/QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1).
+- The RWA002-A RWA Agreement (`doc`) will be updated to `QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1` - the new `doc` may be viewed [here](https://gateway.pinata.cloud/ipfs/QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1).

-Once the `doc` has been updated, the other approved changes, including Debt Ceiling and Stability Fee changes, can be actioned.
+This update to the RWA Agreement constitutes a new legal agreement with New Silver as detailed in this forum [thread](https://forum.makerdao.com/t/rwa-002-new-silver-restructuring-risk-and-legal-assessment/21417).
+Only once the RWA Agreement (`doc`) has been updated, can the other approved changes, including Debt Ceiling and Stability Fee updates, be actioned.

-For more information on the RWA Agreement (`doc`) parameter, please see the documentation [here](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement).

-Please review the forum [thread](https://forum.makerdao.com/t/rwa-002-new-silver-restructuring-risk-and-legal-assessment/21417) for more information about this change.

 ### AVC Member Compensation for Q2 2023